alphagov/xgovctf/GettingStarted.md

 	    Manage: "/account"
 	    Logout: "#"

 This defines the navbar that will be displayed for a teacher account that is logged in outside of the competition dates (defined in `api/api/config.py`).
-The "key" dictates the text that appears on the navbar button, while the "value" serves as the link target.
+The dictionary "keys" dictate the text that appears on the navbar buttons, while the "values" serve as the link targets.
 Note that you can nest these definitions (as with "Account") to create navbar items with dropdown menus.
-Note that generated navbar buttons have predictable names ("navbar-item-" + lower case button text with spaces replaced with underscores) if you want to bind JavaScript functions to them (as is the case with "Logout").
+Generated navbar buttons have predictable names ("navbar-item-" + lower case button text with spaces replaced with underscores) if you want to bind JavaScript functions to them (as is done with "Logout").

 ### <a name="customizingsite-options"></a> Configuring Site Options